JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 Biotech Professionals can:
 - Better evaluate clinical trial progress and regulatory hurdles
+- Understand the technology and science behind the products and evaluate if they realistically will have effective, robust, and reliable performance
 - Have a better understanding of product development processes, costs, competition, and timelines
 - Understand market potential and adoption timeline for scientific platforms (e.g., mRNA, CRISPR)